-"Bartleby," said I, "Ginger Nut is away; just step around to the Post Office, won't you? (it was but a three minutes' walk), and see if there is anything for me."
+"Bartleby," said I, "Ginger Nut is away; just step round to the Post Office, won't you? (it was but a three minute walk,) and see if there is any thing for me."

 "You will not?"

 "I prefer not."

 I staggered to my desk, and sat there in a deep study.
 My blind inveteracy returned.
 Was there any other thing in which I could procure myself to be ignominiously repulsed by this lean, penniless wight?-my hired clerk?
 What added thing is there, perfectly reasonable, that he will be sure to refuse to do?